kstenerud/streamux/streamux-specification.md

 The request ID is scoped to its sender.
 If both peers send a request with the same ID, they are considered to be distinct, and don't conflict with each other.
 A response message inverts the scope: A peer responds to a request by putting in its response message the same request ID it received from the requesting peer, and setting the `response` bit to `1`.

-Message chunks with the same ID must be sent in-order (chunk 5 of message 42 must not be sent before chunk 4 of message 42).
+Message chunks with the same ID must be sent in-order (chunk 5 of request ID 42 must not be sent before chunk 4 of request ID 42).
 The message is considered complete once the `termination` field is set.
 Note that this does not require you to send all chunks for one message before sending chunks from another message.
 Chunks from different messages can be sent interleaved, like so:

-* Message 10, chunk 0
+* Message ID 10, chunk 0
-* Message 11, chunk 0
+* Message ID 11, chunk 0
-* Message 12, chunk 0
+* Message ID 12, chunk 0
-* Message 11, chunk 1
+* Message ID 11, chunk 1
-* Message 10, chunk 1 (termination = true)
+* Message ID 10, chunk 1 (termination = true)
-* Message 11, chunk 2
+* Message ID 11, chunk 2
-* Message 12, chunk 1 (termination = true)
+* Message ID 12, chunk 1 (termination = true)
-* Message 11, chunk 3 (termination = true)
+* Message ID 11, chunk 3 (termination = true)

 Your choice of message chunk sizing and scheduling will depend on your use case.

 ### Message Flight

-While a peer is awaiting an application or OOB response from the other peer, the ID of that message is considered "in-flight", and cannot be re-used in other messages until the cycle is complete (responded to or cancel-acknowledged).
-However, not all requests require a response.
-If a particular request doesn't require a response, it may be returned to the ID pool immediately.

-Peers must agree about which requests don't require a response in your protocol, either through outside agreement, or encoded into the message payload somewhere in a protocol-dependent manner.
+Every application and OOB message must be assigned a unique ID that will remain in use until the message has received a response or has been successfully [canceled](#request-cancellation).
+While the ID is in use, we say that it is "in-flight".

+An "in-flight" ID cannot be re-used in other messages until its message cycle has completed (either it has been responded to, or it has been canceled and we have received a cancel response).

+If a particular message type doesn't require a response, its ID is returned to the ID pool immediately after being sent.
+Such messages must be explicitly defined in your protocol to not require a response.

-Note: If a request does not require a reply, it cannot be [canceled](#request-cancellation).
-Choose carefully which message types will require no reply in your protocol.
+Note: Messages that don't require a response cannot be canceled.
+Choose carefully when designing your protocol.

 ### Empty Response